mohamedelbaiomy/egyptian-id-parser/README.md

 ```
 dependencies:
-  egyptian_id_parser: ^1.0.0
+  egyptian_id_parser: ^1.0.5
 ```
-2) use the class `EgyptianIdParserBase` to access to all static built in functions :
+2) use the class `EgyptianIdParserBase` to access to all static functions :

 ```